-B. Duty hours shall be devoted fully to the performance of assigned duties.
-Periods of absence for personal matters shall not be credited toward duty hours and must be charged to vacation leave, compensatory leave, sick leave, settlement time, or other approved forms of leave, as contained in this agreement or be recorded as an unexcused absence.

-C. Except during emergency situations, employees shall be permitted to take two (2) fifteen (15) minute coffee breaks or rest periods during each work day.

-D. In the event that the Sheriff of Washoe County determines a ten (10) hour day, forty (40) hour workweek is more beneficial to the department; such hours shall constitute a normal work day.

-E. This Article is intended to be construed only as a basis for calculating overtime and shall not be construed as a guarantee of hours of work per day or per week.

-F. Employees who work ten (10) hour shifts, in addition to the two (2) fifteen (15) minute breaks referenced in C. above, shall be entitled to a one-half (1/2) hour paid break for a meal period except as provided in G. below.

-G. In order to facilitate coverage for employees, who work ten (10) hour shifts in the Detention Bureau, the Sheriff may require detention deputies to combine the break/lunch periods to two (2) one-half (1/2) hour breaks during the ten (10) hour shift.
-If scheduling problems develop, the Sheriff may require detention deputies to combine the break/lunch periods to one (1) one (1) hour break during the ten (10) hour shift.
+- B. Duty hours shall be devoted fully to the performance of assigned duties.
+Periods of absence for personal matters shall not be credited toward duty hours and must be charged to vacation leave, compensatory leave, or other approved forms of leave, as contained in this Agreement or be recorded as an unexcused absence. - C. Except during emergency situations, employees shall be permitted to take two (2) fifteen (15) minute coffee breaks or rest periods during each work day. - D. In the event that the Sheriff of Washoe County determines a ten (10) hour day, forty (40) hour workweek or a nine (9) hour day, eighty (80) hour work period is more beneficial to the department, such hours shall constitute a normal work day/work period.
+The parties hereby recognize that review of twelve-hour shifts in ongoing, and agree to incorporate by reference any subsequent Memorandum of Agreement executed between the parties during the term of the labor agreement. - E. This Article is intended to be construed only as a basis for calculating overtime and shall not be construed as a guarantee of hours of work per day or per week.
+(Revised 1-01-04) - F. Employees who work ten (10) hour shifts, in addition to the two (2) fifteen (15) minute breaks referenced in C. above, shall be entitled to a one-half (1/2) hour paid break for a meal period except as provided in G. below.
+(Added 7-01-19) - G. In order to facilitate coverage for employees who work ten (10) hour shifts, the Sheriff may require employees to combine the break/lunch periods to two (2) one-half (1/2) hour breaks during the ten (10) hour shift.
+If scheduling problems develop, the Sheriff may require employees to combine the break/lunch periods to one (1) one (1) hour break during the ten (10) hour shift.
 If a dispute arises regarding implementation of this section the parties shall meet and confer and attempt to resolve the dispute.
 The decision of the Sheriff shall be final and binding.
-(Revised 1-1-95)

-H. The parties hereby recognize that review of twelve-hour shifts and other alternative work schedules is ongoing, and agree to incorporate by reference any subsequent Memorandum of Agreement executed between the parties during the term of the labor agreement.
-(Revised 1-1-04)

-ARTICLE 9 - REST PERIODS

-Except in cases of emergency, stakeouts or alternative work schedules up to and including twelve (12) hours, no unit employee shall be required to work twelve (12) or more consecutive hours without a rest period of twelve (12) hours between work shifts.
-(Revised 7-01-15)
+(Added 7-01-19) - H. Except in cases of emergency, stakeouts or alternative work schedules up to and including twelve (12) hours, no unit employee shall be required to work twelve (12) or more consecutive hours without a rest period of twelve (12) hours between work shifts.
+(Added 7-01-19)

-ARTICLE 10 - SHIFT/DAYS OFF BIDDING FOR UNIFORMED PERSONNEL
+ARTICLE 8 - SHIFT/DAYS OFF BIDDING AND EXCHANGE OF SHIFTS/DAYS OFF

-A. Except for those provisions in subsection D. of this Article, uniformed employees shall be permitted to bid for shift/days off on the basis of seniority.
+A. Except for those provisions in subsection C. of this Article, uniformed employees shall be permitted to bid for shift/days off on the basis of seniority.
 Bidding shall take place every four (4) months.
 In the event the Sheriff and the Association mutually agree, the parties may determine that shift bidding shall take place at six (6) month intervals.
 Alternative bidding cycles may be mutually determined appropriate for either/or Administrative, Detention or Operations Bureaus.
-The shift schedule shall be posted not less than fifteen (15) days prior to the shift bid date.
-Once posted, there shall be no changes made to the schedule without consulting the Association.
+The shift schedule shall be posted not less than fifteen (15) days prior to the effective date.
 The Sheriff may for reasonable and articulable operational needs reassign employees who hold bid shifts.
-(Revised 7-01-05)

-B. For the purpose of this Article, seniority is defined as time in grade in service from the date of last continuous employment.
+B. For purposes of this Article, seniority is defined as time in grade in service from the date of last continuous employment.
 Continuous service is defined, for purposes of this Article, as continued employment without a break in service of more than thirty (30) days, other than for injuries, illness, layoff, or maternity leave.
-Ties in seniority shall be broken by position on the hire list.
+Ties in seniority shall be broken by position on the County Personnel Promotional List.
 If there is still a tie, seniority shall be determined by the drawing of lots.